Posts

 Many Native American tribes called North America, ‘Turtle Island’ based on a popular mythological story.
 But its possible this paradigm reflected on the way many native American’s saw North America and its features.

 Aztec map, Codex Xolotl showing the spatial relationships of the Valley of Mexico juxtaposed against the Sebastian Munster map (1448-1552): Novae Insulae XXVI Nova Tabula (1540) [Rare 2nd State of first map of the continent of America].
 Each are examples of the rudimentary spatial relationships inherent in pre-modern geographers views of the world.
 See high quality versions here and here.
+See also this map.

 To see a full catalogue of known Mesoamerican cartographic or map representations read "Mesoamerican Cartography" by Barbara Mundy or "The origins and development of the cartographic tradition in the central Mexican highlands" by Chris Helmke